Learn Raspberry Pi Web Interface Guide

 Exporting and Web Interface Access

-Upon loading the web interface, the browser reveals the main interface with the left sidebar and the top toolbar.
-The left sidebar allows access to switch between the Graph Editor, Patcher Instance Control, Audio File Listing/Editing, and Settings.
+The web interface has three views: the main view, the left sidebar and the top toolbar.
+The left sidebar lets you navigate between the Graph Editor, Devices Editor, Audio File Listing/Editing, and Settings.

 The top toolbar reveals the Transport Control (metronome icon) which is addressed later in this guide, the Runner Info (satellite icon) and a CPU Usage meter that indicates the approximate CPU load the current graph's audio processing.

-The Runner Info reveals the hostname or IP address of the device that runs the OSCQuery Runner as well as the the port of the OSCQuery Runner Websocket associated with the Web Interface.
+Clicking the Runner Info icon reveals the hostname or IP address of the device that runs the OSCQuery Runner as well as the the port of the OSCQuery Runner Websocket associated with the Web Interface.
 It also provides the version number of the associated Runner and an Xrun Count.
 Xruns are buffer over/under runs, indications that the audio graph didn't process audio in time.

 The Graph Editor